+Laboratory: 21.0% positive

+Outpatient ILI: Above expected levels

+\Influenza-coded deaths from death certificates Click on images and links for more information

+Key messages:

-No Activity Sporadic Regional Local Widespread Deaths: 22 since Sept.
-30, 2018 Regions with ▶ Outbreaks: 3 since Sept.
-30, 2018 Elevated Activity ▶ Laboratory: 13.1% positive Outpatient ILI: Within expected levels Hospitalizations: Within expected levels Influenza-coded deaths from death certificates Click on images and links for more information Key messages: Flu activity is increasing in California.
-Make the New Year healthy, get a flu shot.
-Last season, 80,000 Americans died from flu.
-Anyone over 6 months of age needs a flu shot.
-While even healthy people can get flu, pregnant woman, children under five, adults 65+, and people with chronic conditions are at high-risk for flu-related complications.
+- Flu activity is increasing in California. - So far this season, influenza A (H1N1)pdm09 has been the most commonly identified flu virus. - Make the New Year healthy, get a flu shot. - Last season, 80,000 Americans died from flu. - Anyone over 6 months of age needs a flu shot. - While even healthy people can get flu, pregnant woman, children under five, adults 65+, and people with chronic conditions are at high-risk for flu-related complications.